 Spirits take to symbols to give themselves power and meaning.
-These symbols can be physical things, like a people, a city, a geographic feature, an object, or a natural disaster.
+These symbols can be physical things, like a person, a city, a geographic feature, an object, or a natural disaster.
 The symbols can also be ideas, such as a business, a battle, a bloodline, or even things like mathematics or music.

 Regardless of the symbol a spirit cleaves to, they become tied to it, and its health becomes its health.
 If a city is plagued by crime and violence, the spirit will grow sick.
 If a bloodline is wiped out, the spirit will fade unless a long-lost blood relative can be found to take up the lineage.
 And so spirits tend to protect that which they are bound to.

 Shifters, as guardians of the spirit world, can form pacts and agreements with spirits.
-In return for the shifter protecting the spirit's interests, advancing the spirit's cause, or performing some service for the spirit, the spirit will agree to become totem for the shifter, imbuing the shifter with a fragment of their symbol's power which the shifter can draw upon thereafter.
+In return for the shifter protecting the spirit's interests, advancing the spirit's cause, or performing some service for the spirit, the spirit will agree to become totem for the shifter, imbuing the shifter with a fragment of their symbol's power, which the shifter can draw upon thereafter.

 Totems are developed by communing with spirits.
 While ideally, these communions involve spiritual journeys, sacrifices, and tasks done for the spirit, a shifter on the go might not have time to develop an appropriate relationship with a spirit.
 Instead, many a shifter relies on a single powerful spirit they have sworn service to--such as Luna the Wolf Mother, Mother Earth or Father Time--to intervene on their behalf.